Hvaheterdu/Games/RockPaperScissor/README.md

 # RockPaperScissor

-This is a simple Rock paper scissor game between you and the computer.
+This is a simple Rock-Paper-Scissor game between you and the computer.

-This game is terminal based.
+This game is made with the pygame module and gives a simple GUI with images and a score counter.

+Better solutions are most likely out there, but this was my first go at using the pygame module.

 ## How to run

-Enter the src folder and type
+Download/Clone the repo and enter the src folder and type

 ```
-$ python3 main.py
+$ python3 game.py
 ```

-And the game will start.
+in your terminal window and the game will start.

-The *src* folder contains source files.
+The *src* folder contains the source file.

-## Future features

-1. Make game with GUI